dsnchz/solid-lightweight-charts/README.md

 - 🔖 **Core API compatibility** - access underlying `lightweight-charts` APIs when needed
 - 🧹 **Automatic cleanup** and proper lifecycle management

-## 🎉 What's New in v0.3.0
+## 🎉 What's New in v0.4.0

-- Major new features and improvements, including chart event subscription support, default class on chart containers, and improved sizing behavior.
+- **Custom JSX Tooltips** - Full tooltip support across all chart types (TimeChart, PriceChart, YieldCurveChart) with flexible rendering options using either inline JSX or reusable components
 - For a full list of changes and details, see the [CHANGELOG.md](./CHANGELOG.md).

 ## 📆 Installation